dcleere/car_insurance_campaign/README.md

 Kaggle Competition - https://www.kaggle.com/datasets/kondla/carinsurance

 ## Folder and File Structure
+**Data Folder** - typically hidden but shown here to persist the data

 **Exploratory Folder** - all code and files associated with data exploration

 **Model Folder** - location to persist models